bblonski/foundryvtt-nco/README.md

 Edit Trademarks to upgrade Triggers/Traits into Edges.
 Custom Trademarks and Gear can also be created directly from the character sheet.

-### Enabling the Pressure track

-Pressure is an optional rule from Star Scoundrels which can be enabled from the system settings.

-Once enabled, the track appears for all players at the top of the scene.
-Each uncancelled **6 on a Danger die** automatically ticks Pressure up by +1.

 ### On the character sheet

 - **Hits, Stunt Points, XP, Stash** are click tracks — left-click to